flairNLP/transformer-ranker/examples/01-walkthrough.md

 Use Hugging Face’s Datasets library to load and access various text datasets.
 You can explore datasets in the [text classification](https://huggingface.co/datasets?task_categories=task_categories:text-classification&sort=trending) section on Hugging Face.
-You load a dataset by passing its string identified.
+You load a dataset by passing its string identifier.

 In this example, we use the TREC question classification dataset, which categorizes questions based on the type of information they seek.
 It comes with coarse and fine-grained question classes: